BayviewComputerClub/smoothie-runner/README.md

 * MAX_THREADS - Maximum number of threads that smoothie-runner can utilize for judging
 * TESTING_DIR - The directory that is used for judging sessions
 * DEBUG - Whether or not to enable debug messages
-* SANDBOX - Whether or not to enable sandboxing with ptrace
+* SANDBOX - Whether or not to enable sandboxing with ptrace & seccomp

 ## Running
 It is highly recommended to run smoothie-runner in Docker.
 You can also run it outside of a container, provided that it is on a Linux based operating system (kernel 3.19 or later).